-The list of currently certified Demeter farms for the 2018 season is now available.
+The list of currently certified Demeter farms for the 2019 season is now available.
+See the map, and visit their websites!

 Earth Haven Farm is located in Eastern Ontario.
 Their website address is